Skip to main content

 Down payments & PMI

-Typically, buyers put down 5 to 20% of the purchase price but this can be as little as 3%.
-Buyers putting down less than 20% are required to pay Private Mortgage Insurance (PMI) monthly until they build up 20% equity in their home.
+Typically, homebuyers put down 5% to 20% of their home’s purchase price, but a down payment can be as low as 3%.
+Homebuyers putting down less than 20% are required to pay private mortgage insurance (PMI) monthly until they build up 20% equity in their home.

 The reality of down payments

-A recent Freddie Mac survey found that nearly a third of prospective homebuyers think they need a down payment of 20% or more to buy a home.
+Nearly a third of prospective homebuyers think they need a down payment of 20% or more to buy a home, according to a Freddie Mac survey.
 This myth remains one of the largest perceived barriers to achieving homeownership.

 Where PMI comes in